Plastic bag: International usage

+Bans

 A large number of cities and counties have banned the use of plastic bags by grocery stores or introduced a minimum charge.
-In September 2014, California became the first state to pass a law banning their use.
-Local manufacturers of plastic bags, under the legislation, would receive financial support to assist them to make more durable multi-use bags, that would be sold by grocery stores rather than given away, as were the plastic bags.
+In September 2014, California became the first US state to pass a law banning their use, but the ban contained what has since been called a loophole, allowing supermarkets to provide thicker plastic bags as "reusable" bags at a cost of 10 cents each.
+In 2024, California passed a new law, taking effect in 2026, which closes this loophole and reinforces the original ban.
 In India, the government has banned the use of plastic bags of a thickness below 50 microns.
 In 2018, Montreal, Canada, also banned plastic bags with Ottawa expected to also put the ban into effect.

 Plastic bags and the environment

 Plastic bags are mostly made out of petroleum products and natural gas.
 8% of the world's petroleum resources are used for creating plastic bags at 12 million barrels of oil a day.
 Half of that is used as materials to make them, and the other half for energy to make them.
 At this rate, it will soon run out, impacting many things that depend on the resource.
 Not to mention all the air pollution it causes.

 Non-compostable plastic bags can take up to 1000 years to decompose.
 Plastic bags are not capable of biodegradation but rather they photodegrade, a process by which the plastic bags are broken down into smaller toxic parts.
 In the 2000s, many stores and companies began to use different types of biodegradable bags to comply with perceived environmental benefits.

 When plastic shopping bags are not disposed of properly, they can end up in streams, which then lead them to end up in the open ocean.
 To mitigate marine plastic pollution from single-use shopping bags, many jurisdictions around the world have implemented bans or fees on the use of plastic bags.
 An estimated 300 million plastic bags end up in the Atlantic Ocean alone.
-The way in which the bags float in open water can resemble a jellyfish, posing significant dangers to marine mammals and Leatherback sea turtles, when they are eaten by mistake and enter the animals' digestive tracts.
+The way in which the bags float in open water can resemble a jellyfish, posing significant dangers to marine mammals and leatherback sea turtles, when they are eaten by mistake and enter the animals' digestive tracts.
 After ingestion, the plastic material can lead to premature death.
 Once death occurs and the animal body decomposes, the plastic reenters the environment, posing more potential problems.

 Huge masses of plastic waste are arriving in the oceans per annum and causing several damages which include risk of marine species, disturbance in food web ultimately effecting marine ecosystem, several microbial and alien species colonize on plastic particles enhancing their harmfulness, and plastic particles driven by winds form garbage patches in various parts of the oceans.